If you just need to know your visa eligibility or have a few short questions.

-INA Section 203(e) provides that family-sponsored preference visas be issued to eligible immigrants in the order in which a petition in behalf of each has been filed.
+INA Section 203(e) provides that employment-based preference visas be issued to eligible immigrants in the order in which a petition in behalf of each has been filed.
 Section 203(d) provides that spouses and children of preference immigrants are entitled to the same status, and the same order of consideration, if accompanying or following to join the principal.
 The visa prorating provisions of Section 202(e) apply to allocations for a foreign state or dependent area when visa demand exceeds the per-country limit.
 These provisions apply at present to the following oversubscribed chargeability areas: CHINA-mainland born, INDIA, MEXICO, and PHILIPPINES.

 CHART 2: DATES FOR FILING OF EMPLOYMENT-BASED VISA APPLICATIONS